nus-tic4002-AY2122s2/ip/docs/README.md

 ### `event` - Action Describe

-add a Todo task into the database.
+add a Event task into the database.

 Example of usage: